HuyTu7/FSS17/contrast_s/README.md

 ## Test:

-Using auto.csv, print the plans and monitors separately.
+Using `auto.csv`, print the plans and monitors separately.
 Note that for the leaves with best scores, there should be no plans generated.
 Similarly, for the leaves with worst scores, there should be monitors generated.